Music therapists use music creatively to help clients address their social, emotional, psychological, physical or communication needs

 • assess your clients' musical and non-musical behaviours

-• collaborate with other professionals involved in the care of your clients, such as doctors, paediatricians, speech and language therapists, psychologists, psychiatrists, teachers and social workers, in order to take a holistic approach to their care
+• collaborate with other professionals involved in the care of your clients, such as doctors, paediatricians, speech and language therapists, psychologists, psychiatrists, teachers and social workers, to provide a holistic approach to their care

 • attend planning, review and other multidisciplinary meetings, and refer clients to other agencies where appropriate

-• support your clients' family or carers where appropriate
+• support your clients' families or carers where appropriate

 • promote the profession of music therapy and contribute to best practice and the development of services.